polterguy/phosphorusfive/FAQ.md

 ### Who controls the development of Phosphorus Five?

-I am the Gaia Lactical Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd when it comes to the final decisions in regards to future development of Phosphorus Five.
+I am the Gaia Lactical Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd when it comes to the final decisions in regards to the future development of Phosphorus Five.
 100% dictator, and overlord of Phosphorus Five.
-Basically, I created my own little universe here, and I intend to stay _"god"_ within in - Don't like the idea?
+Basically, I created my own little universe here, and I intend to stay _"god"_ within it - Don't like the idea?
 Go create your own universe.

 I do however take suggestions from others, and I do consider myself quite polite - Contrary to many others